What Type Of Rules Can Homeowner Associations Regulate?

 Although all homes in an HOA/COA are owned by individual residents, the association has the power to regulate certain aspects of architecture and construction.
 For example, the HOA/COA can set restrictions on exterior paint colors, roofing materials, and porch design.
 The association can also require residents to gain approval from the board before doing construction on their homes.

 As an HOA/COA manager, you’ll assist your clients by helping residents file paperwork or schedule meetings with board members about architectural changes or upgrades.
 You will also look out for illegal construction within the community and report any unauthorized building to your clients.

 Similarly, an association can set rules about landscaping.
 This will be different for every community.
 Some associations only require residents to make sure their yards are well-kept, while others have very specific guidelines about the types of plants and flowers they can have.
 Certain plants may be prohibited for aesthetic or environmental reasons.

 Make sure you understand the HOA’s/COA’s rules about landscaping so you can help enforce them.
 You also need to be available to answer questions from the residents.
-Landscaping rules can be common source of misinformation or confusion.
+Landscaping rules can be a common source of misinformation or confusion.